gregwebs/Shelly.hs/README.md

 Yes, you can write variadic functions in Haskell quite easily, you just can't compose them.
 I find `cmd` to be more convenient, but I use `run` when I am building up abstractions.

+By default, all commands are shell escaped.
+If you want the shell to interpret special characters such as `*`, just use `escaping False $ do ...`

 Shelly's usage of system-filepath means you may need to convert between Text and FilePath sometimes.
 This should be infrequent though because